This page describes the Preferences menu of XCTrack. Check the other sections to lean more about the different features of XCTrack.

 Example, an airspace with a floor situated at FL55 should correspond to 1676m of GPS altitude, no matter the QNH.

 With a high QNH, such Flight Level should be considered at a higher gps altitude and therefore allowing pilots to fly higher than 1676 m if the FL was considered as pressure altitude.
 By forcing the use of GPS altitude, these Fligth Levels are converted to GPS altitude.

 This setting is the same as the one that can be found in Menu/Preferences/Altimeter&QNH above.

-You can set the behaviour of the Obstacle alerting mechanism according to the different Obstacles categories.
+You can set specific settings related to the behaviour of the Obstacle alerting mechanism.

-Note that, even if you activate the option “Show alert screen when approaching obstacle” in the map configuration of the maps, nothing will happen if you have not activated the alert for the category concerned.
+Note that, even if you activate the option “Show alert screen when approaching obstacle” in the map configuration of the maps, nothing will happen if you have not activated the Obstacle alerting mechanism.